 Organizations came together last year and more urgently this year, based on these current developments, to develop and execute a campaign to ban fracking once and for all in the Delaware River Watershed.
 183 organizations representing many hundreds of thousands of members and the four states whose waters flow to the Delaware River submitted a letter to the Delaware River Basin Commission voting members calling for a permanent ban on fracking in the Watershed on March 15, 2017.
 The groups are insisting that the mountains of scientific evidence, the data about water contamination from fracking, and the fracking ban in New York State provide more than enough reason for the Commissioners to enact a ban instead.
-Almost 400 people demonstrated at the DRBC’s public meeting in February and hundreds filled the DRBC public meeting in March despite a snow storm.
-This immediate outpouring of public opposition to the mere mention by staff of the possibility of lifting the moratorium and allowing fracking demonstrates the public opposition to allowing fracking and dedicated resolve to achieving a permanent ban.
-More events are planned, watch for alerts.
+Hundreds of people have demonstrated and made public comment about the dangers and destructive impacts of gas drilling and fracking and about the public’s health and the watershed’s precious resources that must be protected from these impacts at the DRBC’s public meetings since the start of the year.